outofcoffee/corebot/README.md

 - version=1.0
 - environment=UAT

-#### Static options
+#### Static option values

 You might want to pass an option value to a job every time, and not require the user to provide it.
-You can do this with the `static` section of the `options` action block:
+You can accomplish this using the `value` property of an option within the `options` action block:

 ```
 version: '1'